“Navigating the Ethics of Artificial Intelligence” Encyclopedia (Manuscript ID 3453773) (forthcoming Spring 2026)

-"Contemporary Perspectives on A.I. and Neurocomputational Ethics" in AI ethics from Industry to Philosophy to Science Fiction (under contract with Springer Nature; forthcoming 2025)
+“Contemporary Perspectives on A.I. and Neurocomputational Ethics” In Flöther, Hoffman, & May (Eds.), AI ethics: From Industry to Philosophy to Science Fiction.
+Springer Nature.
+1-18.
+(2025, preprint)

 "Challenges for Environmental Justice under Bioethical Principlism" The American Journal of Bioethics 24 (3): 65-67 (2024)